 Faricelli says he sees in-law apartments most frequently in the Brooklyn neighborhoods of Williamsburg, Greenpoint, and Park Slope, and in Ridgewood and Middle Village in Queens.

 Are there rules defining what constitutes an in-law apartment?
 Not really, according to the attorneys we spoke to.

 "I don’t think there is a legal definition," says Adam Stone of The Stone Law Firm.
 "It's not a legal term.
 People use it generically to mean 'an apartment carved out of an existing home or a stand-alone dwelling built on the homeowners’ property.'"

 There is, however, some research that you should do to figure out if the apartment is legal, and legal to rent out to someone other than your in-laws.

 "Whether it's legal is not according to definition.
-It's whether its use conforms to the certificate of occupancy for the building," says Kara Wakowski, of the law firm Belkin, Burden, Wenig & Goldman.
+It's whether its use conforms to the certificate of occupancy for the building," says Kara Rakowski, an attorney at the law firm Belkin Burden Goldman.
 This actually leads back to the etymology of the term in-law apartment, because it's legal to have a family member (in-law, adult child, or sibling) live in an additional apartment in a house that is formally designated as a one-family, but unless a building is certified as a two-family, it's illegal to rent it out to a non-family member.

 This is an important distinction if you're banking on generating some (legal) income with the rental apartment in the house you're buying.
-Changing the certificate of occupancy is not typically an easy process, as it can require getting a variance in zoning, and as Cynthia Keskinkaya of The Keskinkaya Dartley Team at Douglas Elliman points out, the existing apartment might not meet the city's regulations.
+Changing the certificate of occupancy is not typically an easy process, as it can require getting a variance in zoning, and as Cynthia Keskinkay at Douglas Elliman points out, the existing apartment might not meet the city's regulations.